Haiti Trade Preference

 The legislation for each program outlines the requirements and restrictions for duty-free treatment, which are enforced by U.S. Customs and Border Protection (CBP).
 OTEXA can provide general advice and guidance on the trade preferences available to importers (see “FAQs”), but CBP is the final arbiter on whether imports of Haitian textiles and apparel qualify for duty-free treatment.

-While CBP is responsible for enforcement of the TPLs, OTEXA publishes trade data and fill rates for each TPL, as well as general import data for imports of textile and apparel products from Haiti.
+While CBP is responsible for enforcement of the TPLs, OTEXA publishes trade data for each TPL, as well as general import data for imports of textile and apparel products from Haiti.
+Current fill rates are found on Customs and Border Protections’ webpage for quota fill utilization, reported on a weekly basis.
+Find additional information on the Cumulation provision.

 OTEXA also administers the Earned Import Allowance Program (EIAP), which was established in 2008 under HOPE II and modified in 2010 by HELP.